flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

    .. code-block:: yaml

        admin:
+           # Update with the Flyte's ingress endpoint (e.g. flyteIngressIP for sandbox or example.foobar.com)
-           # Update with the flyteAdmin's endpoint.
-You must keep the 3 forward-slashes after dns:
+           # You must keep the 3 forward-slashes after dns:
-           endpoint: dns:///<flyteAdmin's url>
+           endpoint: dns:///<Flyte ingress url>

            # Update auth type to `Pkce` or `ClientSecret`
            authType: Pkce